 Does everybody need to live in ketosis all the time forever?
 No.

-But once you realize how great the keto diet feels, you will probably want to spend the majority of your time there.
+But once you realize how great a fat-fueled keto diet feels, you will probably want to spend the majority of your time there.
 Or you might choose to use it intermittently to manage weight, an acute health crisis, or “die the good death.”

 Regardless, if you don’t know you have this amazing metabolic tool and know how to use it, it does you no good at all.